GianlucaStarke/For-the-Gods/README.md

 "For the Gods" is an course-end project created by me and two more friends.
 It is a tower defense based game made at GameMaker Studio 2 using GML.
-I was responsible for the coding, all the disign stuff was made by my co-workers.
+I was responsible for the coding, all the disign substance was made by my co-workers.